Expert on challenges of coal country to lecture at Pitt

 The featured book will be Robert Putnam's “Our Kids: The American Dream in Crisis.”
 Silva was lead qualitative researcher on the book, which focused on the stagnant economy in the United States.

-Silva dedicated much of her research to the unraveling of working class lives and how people families and communities cope with pain and loss.
+Silva dedicated much of her research to the unraveling of working-class lives and how families and communities cope with pain and loss.

-Despite President Donald Trump's campaign promises to bring coal jobs back to the region, many of Silva's subjects were so disillusioned that they did not vote in the presidential election.
+Despite President Trump's campaign promises to bring coal jobs back to the region, many of Silva's subjects were so disillusioned that they did not vote in the presidential election.

 “One of most striking findings is the extreme distrust for social and political institutions,” she said.

-A jarring quote came from a woman running out of hope.
+A jarring quote came from a woman who was running out of hope.

 “I'm not considering suicide, but sometimes I wish God would take me out of life,” she told Silva.

-Among the questions Silva is trying to learn in her research: What happens when people feel left behind?
+Among the questions Silva is trying to answer in her research: What happens when people feel left behind?
 Who do they blame?
-If they can't rely on getting a job to have a good life, how do they create a life that is meaningful?
+And if they can't rely on getting a job to have a good life, how do they create a life that is meaningful?

 Ben Schmitt is a Tribune-Review staff writer.
 Reach him at 412-320-7991 or bschmitt@tribweb.com.